TatuArvela/magic/README.md

 #### Advanced usage: Empty arguments

 Argument are handled as an ordered array.
-To skip an argument, it can be substituted with an empty string: `''`.
+If necessary, it is possible to make an argument an empty string: `''`.

 ## Development